 Although these leads were popularized by The Bridge Journal in the 1960s, they were described earlier by Mr. Helge Vinje of the Oslo Academic Bridge Club.
 The following publications contain reference and guidelines outlining such leads.

-In The Bridge Journal, in issues published between 1964 and 1965, there were several articles recommended, especially suggested against No Trump contracts, which were called Journalist Leads.
+In The Bridge Journal, issues published in 1964 and 1965, there were several articles recommended, especially suggested against No Trump contracts, which were called Journalist Leads.
 Basically, the leads were categorized into guidelines presented below.

 Lead the Ace, usually, from A-K-J-x or more, or from A-K-Q-10-x or more, or from A-K-10-9-x or more.